natecole1/arxiv-mcp-server/README.md

 # Arxiv MCP Server

-An MCP server implementation that integrates arxiv's public api to provide search, and research capabilities.
+An MCP server implementation that integrates arxiv's public api to provide search, and research capabilities to AI Agents.

 ## Features